sghaskell/integrations/cloudfoundry-generic/README.md

 # ![](././img/integrations_cloudfoundry.png) Cloud Foundry

-_This directory consolidates all the metadata associated with the **Cloud Foundry Integration**.
-The relevant code for the integration can be found [here](https://github.com/search?q=topic%3Acloud-foundry+org%3Asignalfx+fork%3Atrue)_
+This directory consolidates all the metadata associated with the **Cloud Foundry Integration**.
+The relevant code for the integration can be found [here](https://github.com/search?q=topic%3Acloud-foundry+org%3Asignalfx+fork%3Atrue).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)